lunarmodules/ldoc/docs/doc.md

 The internal naming is not always so consistent; `ret` corresponds to @return, and `params` corresponds to @param.  `item.params` is an array of the function parameters, in order; it is also a map from these names to the individual descriptions of the parameters.

 `item.modifiers` is a table where the keys are the tags and the values are arrays of modifier tables.
 The standard tag aliases `tparam` and `treturn` attach a `type` modifier to their tags.
-So